There veterinary team at North Wake Animal Hospital provides restorative and preventative dental health care and surgical care for dogs and cats.

 Veterinary Dentistry: Anesthesia & Your Pet's Oral Health

 Cants and dongs don't know what is happening to them when they are undergoing veterinary dental procedures.
 They will often react to them with struggling or biting because of this.
 We provide anesthesia to all of our patients before we perform dental procedures.
-This puts less stress and pressure on your pet and allows us to x-ray their mouth as is required.
+This puts less stress and pressure on your pet and allows us to examine their mouth as is required.